israman30/iOS-Test-DevOps/README.md

             - Leveraging yeetd will reduce the simulator's hard drive power consumption.. [yeetd repo](https://github.com/biscuitehh/yeetd/releases/tag/1.0)
                 - Clean the ```cache``` and re-run Test ```cm + U```
             - Disabling parallel test it could impprove the speed when running test.
 (Optional)
+            - For fater runnint test, we can disable de debugger in the App Scheme.
+(Optional) Note: Be aware that in a team the App Scheme is shared.
+                - It chould create another debugger or duplicate the scheme.
         - Commit and push project.